-Yes, these are ISO, Shutter-Speed and Aperture which are commonly remembered through the exposure triangle.
-So as you all know it is paramount for every photographer to completely understand the workings of these three components, how they interact with each other, and how they impact the exposure in order to become a proficient photographer.
+Yes, these are ISO, Shutter-Speed, and Aperture, which are commonly remembered through the exposure triangle.
+So as you all know, it is paramount for every photographer to completely understand the workings of these three components, how they interact with each other, and how they impact the exposure to become a proficient photographer.

-We have chosen ISO because it plays a very important role in the exposure triangle so here are some tips and tricks to use ISO in a creative manner, so that you can technically create a proper exposure.
+We have chosen ISO because it plays a very important role in the exposure triangle, so here are some tips and tricks to use ISO creatively so that you can technically create a proper exposure.

 At first, ISO was a term used in film photography days to define a film’s sensitivity to light.
-It was used to make film photography look less grainy, but today the term has evolved and stepped into the world of digital cameras but the concepts remain same.
+It was used to make film photography look less grainy, but today the term has evolved and stepped into the world of digital cameras, but the concepts remain the same.

 The link between ISO and shutter speed

-You can add grain in post-processing but you won’t get the exact same look so it is better to experiment with ISO.
+You can add grain in post-processing, but you won’t get the same look, so it is better to experiment with ISO.

 When to consider changing ISO

 ISO is usually changed when one of the other components of the exposure triangle is altered.
-So in order to maintain the exposure you have to change the ISO in the opposite direction.
-In most cases, ISO is changed in relation to shutter speed to provide more light.
+So to maintain the exposure, you have to change the ISO in the opposite direction.
+In most cases, ISO is changed concerning shutter speed to provide more light.

-If your shutter speed is slow but you want a better exposure, you have a choice between raising ISO and widening the aperture to get a better image.
-So in the above situation, the photographer has to create a subjective balance and for that, he/she has to make a decision to select either wider apertures or higher ISO.
+If your shutter speed is slow, but you want a better exposure, you have a choice between raising ISO and widening the aperture to get a better image.
+So in the above situation, the photographer has to create a subjective balance, and for that, he/she has to decide to select either wider apertures or higher ISO.

 This tradeoff will likely depend on the subject being photographed and the circumstances as they are the most important factors which impact your image and lead to the choice of selecting one route or the other.

-These both will enhance exposure but only one can be chosen at the expense of other.
-Whichever you chose there will be some pitfalls because if you widen the aperture it will result in less depth of field, and if you raise the ISO it will lead to more grain and noise.
+These both will enhance exposure, but only one can be chosen at the expense of others.
+Whichever you chose, there will be some pitfalls because if you widen the aperture, it will result in less depth of field, and if you raise the ISO, it will lead to more grain and noise.

-In order to help you better understanding the camera ISO, I would invite you to watch Tony & Chelsea Northrup youtube video ”ISO: The Ultimate Guide”.
-It is quite illuminating the ways of ISO in camera settings:
+To help you better understand the camera ISO, I would invite you to watch Tony & Chelsea Northrup youtube video ”ISO: The Ultimate Guide”.
+It is quite illuminating the ways of ISO in-camera settings:

 Some situations where high ISO is required:

-So, in order to make the right choice you have to understand the digital photography settings and amongst the basic components is ISO which needs to be mastered as it can take you a long way.
+So, to make the right choice, you have to understand the digital photography settings, and amongst the basic components is ISO, which needs to be mastered as it can take you a long way.